nataliecardot/react-tabs/README.md

 # react-tabs

-Very simple app that displays different data when tabs are clicked, or every item in the list can be displayed.
-Data is fetched from an API.
+Very simple app that displays different data when tabs are clicked.
+Data is fetched from an API with async/await syntax.

 To view, run `npm i && npm start` in downloaded project.